Home » Game Coverage, Personnel, Statistics

 Similar to being predictably run oriented in the “heavy” formations, Notre Dame was also pass happy in their Jax package.
 Of the 22 times Jax was used Haywood called 19 passes (86.4 percent).
 The three run plays were a sneak and two quarterback draws by quarterback Jimmy Clausen.
 These plays were used to keep the defense honest, but the potential injury risk to Clausen wasn’t a wise decision.

 In the shotgun, things are dramatically different.
-Irrespective of personnel grouping and formation, Haywood called a pass nearly 95 percent of the time Clausen was in shotgun.
+Irrespective of personnel grouping and formation, Haywood called a pass nearly 95 percent of the time Clausen was not under center.
 With that type of predictability and nearly 60 percent of those passes coming in Jax (with no backs and tight ends to help in pass protection), it is surprising the Irish only gave up four sacks.

 In Jax and Half, Notre Dame nearly always put multiple receivers to the wide side of the field.
 Even when the Irish used Half-Ace (single running back set behind the center), the slot receiver lined up to the wide side of the field an overwhelming majority of the time.